 A robo-advisor is a type of online investment account that automates stock investing for you.
 It can be a great option for new investors because robo-advisors charge low fees and take the guesswork out of building a diverse portfolio.

 Robo-advisors — such as Betterment and Wealthfront — are online brokers that use computer algorithms and advanced software to build and manage your investments.
 There are typically five to 10 pre-made portfolio choices, ranging from conservative to aggressive.

 From there, the robo-advisor picks the right portfolio for you.
-You can choose a different one if you disagree with the algorithm but you typically can’t select the individual investments inside your portfolio.
+You can choose a different one if you disagree with the algorithm, but you typically can’t select the individual investments inside your investment portfolio.

-Robo-advisor portfolios are mostly made of low-cost index fund ETFs and sometimes other investments, like mutual funds.
+Robo-advisor portfolios are mostly made of low-cost index fund ETFs and sometimes other investments, like cryptocurrency.

 Robo-advisors let you choose between a taxable brokerage account or an IRA — and they’ll help you choose the right account type for you.

 Most robo-advising companies charge annual management fees that range between 0.25% and 0.50%.
-Some require an initial investment of $5,000 or more, but most robos accept account minimums of $500 or less.
+Most robos accept account minimums of $500 or less.

 Only have a few bucks to spare?
 A micro-investing app may be a good option.

 Apps like Stash and Acorns make investing for beginners easier than ever.